swiftbird07/IRIS-SOAR/docs/source/contributing.rst

 -----------------

 Before contributing make sure that the feature you want to add is not already 'in progress' on the GitHub projects page.
 If you are contributing in relation to an open issue or feature request, please state so in the pull request.
 You can contribute code by forking the project on GitHub and sending a pull request.
 Please make sure that you use the same coding style as the rest of the project.
 This means that you should use the same indentation, and the same variable names.
 If you are unsure about the coding style, please look at the existing code..
 Please test your code using 'pytest' before sending a pull request.
 First use the existing 'test_integration_full.py' test at the 'tests' directory for a full integration test.
-Also use the relevant core/module test in the respective sub-directory when editig an existing module or core Z-SOAR funtionality.
+Also use the relevant core/module test in the respective sub-directory when editig an existing module or core IRIS-SOAR funtionality.
 Please provide new appropiate unit tests if you are contributing any new integration.

 Below I will specify on how to contribute a new integration or playbook: